 A NOTE FROM BESSEL VAN DER KOLK

 For the past forty years I have worked with my colleagues to build The Trauma Center (“TC”) into a premier research, training and treatment center concerned with children and adults suffering from the sequelae of traumatic stress.
-In order to ensure the continuity of these services over time, with its unique combination of clinical services, world-wide training capacity and state of the art research, we at the TC raised several million dollars in donations over the past decade, mostly from grateful patients and TC alumni, as well as from our families.
+In order to ensure the continuity of these services over time, with its unique combination of clinical services, world-wide training, and state of the art research, we at the TC raised several million dollars in donations over the past decade, mostly from grateful patients and TC alumni, as well as from our families.
 The purpose of these funds was to assure the continuity of the TC beyond the tenure and lives of those of us who have worked so hard to build the best trauma center that we could imagine.

 In 2005 the TC was searching for a larger, not-for-profit entity that would house the Center, and provide routine administrative services.
-The Justice Resource Institute (“JRI”) offered to do just this, and pursuant to the terms and conditions of a Memorandum of Understanding that seemed to guarantee a considerable degree of autonomy for the Center, the TC became a program within JRI.
-At that time, I made a grave mistake: because the TC budget was so meagre, I allowed the TC to enter into this arrangement without the proper legal representation that would have produced all the necessary protective paperwork.
+The Justice Resource Institute (“JRI”) offered to do just this, and pursuant to the terms and conditions of a Memorandum of Understanding that guaranteed a considerable degree of autonomy for the Center, the TC became a program within JRI.
+At that time, I made a grave mistake: because the TC budget was so meagre, I allowed the TC to enter into this arrangement without the proper legal representation that would have produced the necessary protective paperwork.

 Finally, after my termination, JRI was interviewed by The Boston Globe.
 JRI elected to say more than what my attorneys assure me would have been more appropriate (“Dr. van der Kolk was an at-will employee, and his employment was terminated.
 JRI, like any corporation, is not at liberty to further discuss personnel matters.”)
-Instead, JRI chose to articulate to the Globe its management’s conclusion that my interpersonal style with the TC staff involved “denigration” and “bullying.“ These allegations stunned both me, the entire TC Management team, which has by now largely resigned from JRI in response to these pernicious allegations.
-While I’m dedicated to always be kind and empathetic, I am also aware that, in times of stress, there is room for me to improve my interpersonal sensitivity.
+Instead, JRI chose to articulate to the Globe its management’s conclusion that my interpersonal style with the TC staff involved “denigration” and “bullying.“ These allegations stunned both me and the entire TC Management team, which has by now largely resigned from JRI in response to these pernicious allegations.
+While I’m deeply committed to be kind and empathetic, I am also aware that, in times of stress, there is room for me to improve my interpersonal sensitivity.
 I hope you will take the time to peruse the letters from my staff, students and collaborators that follow.
 Clearly, they show that the vast majority of persons with whom I have worked for forty years did not experience me in this way and are grateful for the standards I have set to make the Trauma Center into a world-class institution.

-Bessel van der Kolk, M.D.
+Bessel A. van der Kolk, M.D.

 Sarah Stewart PsyD, Long term Trauma Center student, supervisor and colleague.